JetBrains/teamcity-documentation/topics/multinode-setup.md

 The reverse HTTP proxy serves as a single endpoint for TeamCity users and for [build agents](build-agent.md).
 This is also a good place to configure HTTPS connection settings for the entire cluster.

 In case with TeamCity, the proxy server also acts as a load balancer for incoming requests.
 It can determine where the request should be sent and route it to the corresponding upstream server.
-In this article, we provide examples of the proxy configuration for two most popular proxy servers: NGINX and HAProxy.
+In this article, we provide examples of the proxy configuration for the most popular proxy servers: NGINX, NGINX Plus and HAProxy.

 <tabs>